rodolfoksveiga/probearbeit/README.md

 # Probearbeit

-Full Stack web application designed to solve a test work at Mayflower.
+Full Stack web application designed to solve a test work at a private company.

 The repository contain two main folders, one for the backend and another for the frontend.